 What is Nikujaga?

-It is a popular dish of Japanese home cooking and is known as a typical dish for those who are starting to cook.
-It is also a traditional dish passed down from mothers to their children and is famous as a classic dish for those who want to create a family-friendly atmosphere and win over thier loved ones' hearts through delicious food.
+This dish is known as a staple for beginner cooks in Japan.
+It is also a typical dish passed down from parents to their children and is famous as a meal for those who want to create a family-friendly atmosphere and capture the hearts of their loved ones through delicious food.
+It is a quintessential example of a Japanese simmered dish.

 What type of potatoes are suitable?

-When making nikujaga, it is recommended to use a type of potato that is less likely to fall apart during cooking.
-For example, in Japan, May Queen potatoes (メークイン) are suitable, while in the United States, Yukon Gold potatoes are a good option.
+There are many different types of potatoes, but when making nikujaga, it is recommended to use a variety that is less likely to fall apart during cooking.
+For example, in Japan, May Queen (メークイン) is recognized as a suitable choice, while Yukon Gold potatoes are a good option in the United States.

 Ingredients